 Tidewater Community College is committed to providing a safe and secure learning environment free from sexual harassment or other forms of inappropriate behavior.
-As a result of this commitment, Tidewater Community College will investigate all reports of sexual harassment or sexual misconduct.
-Incidents of alleged sexual harassment and/or sexual misconduct should be reported to the local campus dean, the college's Title IX Coordinator, or via the online reporting form.
+As a result of this commitment, Tidewater Community College investigates all reports of sexual harassment or sexual misconduct.
+Incidents of alleged sexual harassment and/or sexual misconduct should be reported to any TCC employee, including the college's Title IX Coordinator, by submitting the online reporting form.
 For more information on TCC's Title IX Policy, please review Policy 1108 - Sexual Violence, Domestic Violence, Dating Violence, and Stalking.